siyarvurucu/TM4C123G-ARM-Assembly/Lab 1/README.md

+## Programming with Subroutines, Parameter Passing, Utilization of Stacks & the Concept of Recursion

 1. Write a subroutine, CONVRT, that converts an m-digit decimal number represented by n bits (n < 32) in register R4 into such a format that the ASCII codes of the digits of its decimal equivalent would listed in the memory starting from the location address of which is stored in register R5.
 When printed using OutStr, the printed number is to contain no leading 0s, that is, exactly m digits should be printed for an m-digit decimal number.
 Before writing the subroutine, the corresponding pseudo-code or ﬂow chart is to be generated.
 Some exemplar printings (righthand side) for the corresponding register contents (lefthand side) are provided below:
 R4: 0x7FFFFFFF --- 2147483647 (max. value possible)